Canvas - Importing Scantron Test Scores into the Gradebook

 - Click the gear icon to the right of the .CSV file to download it.

 NOTE: To download the .CSV results file without going to your Canvas course you can click the link in the notification email you received from Testing & Evaluation.

 - Open the results file in Excel to review the results of the Scantron exam.

-After you download the .CSV file and review its contents, you will upload it to your Canvas gradebook.
-By default, your scores will be visible to students, so if you aren't ready for students to see the scores you will need to mute the assignment (instructions below).
+After you download the .CSV file and review its contents, you can upload it to your Canvas gradebook.
+By default, your scores will be visible to students once you upload the file to the gradebook, so if you aren't ready for students to see the scores you will need to take action to hide the grades in Canvas (instructions below).
 Please be aware that for large courses, the upload can take a couple of minutes.